Teemu Tainio: Tottenham Hotspur

 With Tainio's contract with Auxerre due to expire in 2005, he became available on a free transfer.
 In January 2005, it was announced that he would move to Tottenham Hotspur on a seven-year deal in the summer of 2005.
 He became a regular for Spurs in his first season, playing in various midfield positions.

 He scored his first goal for his new club in December 2005 against Newcastle United during a Premiership match at White Hart Lane.
 Tainio was one of ten Spurs squad members struck down by a virus on the evening of 6 May 2006 before their crucial final game of the season against West Ham.
 He nevertheless played in the match, which Spurs lost, missing out on a place in the Champions League.

 He scored his second Spurs goal on 9 December 2006, the third goal in the 5–1 home win against Charlton Athletic.
 His third goal for the club was an equaliser against West Ham United to make the score 2–2 on 4 March 2007.
 Spurs went on to win the game 4–3.

 Tainio won the 2008 League Cup when Tottenham took a 2–1 extra-time win over Chelsea at Wembley Stadium in the final played on 24 February 2008.
 He came on as a substitute in the 75th minute when the score was 1–1.
 He then was booked with five more minutes left in the game for time wasting on a throw in.

 Sunderland

-He joined Sunderland on 23 July 2008 for an undisclosed fee.
+He joined Sunderland on 23 July 2008 for an undisclosed fee, reported to be €3 million.
 He became their first summer signing and the first Finnish player ever for Sunderland.

 He scored his first goal for Sunderland in a second round League Cup game at Norwich on 24 August 2009.
 He left Sunderland on 31 August 2010, when the club terminated his contract by mutual consent.

 Tainio joined Birmingham City on 1 September 2009, on loan for the remainder of the 2009–10 season.
 Having recovered from a calf injury sustained on international duty, he made his debut for the club on 13 September in a 1–0 home defeat in the Birmingham derby against Aston Villa, in which he produced a good performance in a less-familiar role at right-back.